 I have seen many national and international events for empowering women.
 Recently there is a national level blogging competition designed to raise funds for Devdasis who want to join the mainstream population.
 National level bloggers were invited to write posts to generate funds for these Devdasis.

-Being a part of some self help groups in different cities I have observed that orphanages for young male children do not get appropriate funds.
-More often these orphanages do not even have means to fulfil basic necessities for them.
+Being a part of some self-help groups in different cities I have observed that orphanages for young male children do not get appropriate funds.
+More often these orphanages do not even have means to fulfill basic necessities for them.

 On the other hand girl’s orphanages always get more funds and help from NGO, public and also from the govt.
 One reason being girls have a national commission and a ministry for them and there is specific fund allocated for women welfare in the country.
 This stark difference in dealing with younger generation based on gender show us how we are creating gender bias at the early years of life.
 This brings out the importance of having a national commission for men that can take care of funds needed for men and boys in the country.